 Monitor and analyze virtual machine traffic with Flow Monitoring

-Flow monitoring is used to capture ingress/egress traffic of VM’s in a NSX environment.
-Flow monitoring is disabled by default and you need to enable it before you can use this tool.
-Once Flow monitoring is enabled, you need to wait for some time to let this tool gather data about your vSphere environment (much like how vROPS gather data before generating reports/recommendations etc)
+Flow monitoring is used to capture ingress/egress traffic of VMs in an NSX environment.
+Flow monitoring is disabled by default, and you need to enable it before you can use this tool.
+Once Flow monitoring is enabled, you need to wait for some time to let this tool gather data about your vSphere environment (much like how vROPS gathers data before generating reports/recommendations etc)

 Flow monitoring can be enabled by navigating to Networking & Security > Flow Monitoring > Configuration and clicking on Enable.

-Under Flow Exclusion, you can exclude any object which you don’t want to monitor.
-For example, you can select option “destination” under Exclusion Settings and click on + button to specify a destination container for which flow monitoring data won’t be gathered.
+Under Flow Exclusion, you can exclude any object that you don’t want to monitor.
+For example, you can select the “destination” option under Exclusion Settings and click on the “+” button to specify a destination container for which flow monitoring data won’t be gathered.

 Flow Monitoring Dashboard

-Here you can see Top Flows, Top Destinations and Top Sources of your environment.
+Here you can see the top flows, top destinations, and top sources of your environment.

-Top Flows: This tab will show you what type of traffic (http, ping, DNS, ARP etc) is flowing through your environment.
+Top Flows: This tab shows the type of traffic (HTTP, ping, DNS, ARP, etc.) that is flowing through your environment.

-Since these screenshots are taken from my lab, where nothing much is configured, the top traffic is reported for ICMP (as I keep testing connectivity between VM’s post configuring anything new)
+Since these screenshots were taken from my lab, where nothing much is configured, the top traffic is reported for ICMP.

-Top Destinations: This will give you a list of destination VM’s where most of the traffic is going.
-In production it can be a mail server or a web server or any such VM which is accessed by end users very frequently.
+Top Destinations: This provides a list of destination VMs where most traffic is going.
+In production, it can be a mail or a web server, or any VM that is accessed by end users frequently.

-Top Sources: Those VM’s which is producing the maximum outgoing traffic.
+Top Sources: Those VMs that are producing the maximum outgoing traffic.

 Details by Service

-This tab categorizes the traffic flow based on what type of services are being accessed.
+This tab categorizes the traffic flow based on the type of services being accessed.
 It will show you the amount of data collected and the number of sessions.

-On selecting a Service you can see the traffic from the source and destination.
-You can even add a DFW Rule by selecting any object and clicking on Add Rule.
+When selecting a service, you can view the traffic from both the source and destination.
+You can even add a DFW rule by selecting any object and clicking on Add Rule.
 You can specify whether traffic from a given source will be allowed or blocked.

 Live Flow

 Live Flow is used to see real-time traffic flow for a specific VM network interface.
-You can configure the time interval for which you want to see the live traffic and if a VM has more than one network interface, you can exclusively select a NIC for which flow will be gathered.
+You can configure the time interval for capturing live traffic, and if a VM has more than one network interface, you can select the NIC for which the flow will be gathered.

-From Live Flow tab, click on “Select vNIC”
+From the Live Flow tab, click on “Select vNIC.”

-Select a VM from the list and click on > button to choose specific NIC.
+Select a VM from the list and click on the > button to choose a specific NIC.

-Once a VM NIC is selected, click on Start button to capture real-time flow.
+Once a VM NIC is selected, click on the Start button to capture real-time flow.

-And you will see data getting populated and info like Source IP/Port, Destination IP/Port, Incoming Bytes, Outgoing Bytes etc will be displayed on-screen.
+You will see data being populated, and information such as Source IP/Port, Destination IP/Port, Incoming Bytes, Outgoing Bytes, etc., will be displayed on-screen.

-In my lab, I initiated a ping from one of my VM towards a web server and 2 records populated here.
+In my lab, I initiated a ping from one of my VMs towards a web server, and 2 records were populated here.

 Troubleshoot Virtual Machine Connectivity

-VM’s connected to same logical switches should communicate with each other.
+VMs connected to the same logical switch should be able to communicate with each other.
 If they are not communicating, then it means you have made some configuration mistakes.
-Common things which you can check for troubleshooting this issue are:
+Common things that you can check for troubleshooting this issue are

-• Ensure the 2 VM’s which you are trying to communicate with each other have IP address from same subnet.
+- Ensure the VMs that you are trying to communicate with each other have IP addresses from the same subnet.

-• Firewall running inside Guest OS is not blocking ping etc.
+- The firewall running inside the guest OS is not blocking ICMP.

-• NIC card of both VM’s should be connected.
+- The NIC cards of both VMs should be connected.

-• VM’s should be in same cluster which you connected to Transport Zone.
-If the VM’s are in different cluster, then ensure both clusters were added to TZ where you created the virtualwire.
+- VMs should be in the same cluster that you connected to the transport zone.
+If the VMs are in different clusters, ensure both clusters are added to the transport zone where you created the virtualwire.

 To establish communication between 2 logical switches, you need a DLR.
-Logical switches are added to DLR as in internal interface (LIF) and while adding the LIF’s, you specify an IP address for that LIF.
-This IP address act as the Gateway IP for all the VM’s which are connected to that LIF.
+Logical switches are added to DLR as an internal interface (LIF), and while adding the LIFs, you specify an IP address for that LIF.
+This IP address acts as the gateway IP for all VMs connected to that LIF.

-If you are unable to ping between 2 VM’s which reside on different logical switches, then ensure following:
+If you are unable to ping between 2 VMs that reside on different logical switches, then ensure the following:

-VM’s IP address should match with subnet IP which you added on the LIF and that IP is set as default gateway inside Guest OS.
-Refer screenshots below
+The VM’s IP address should match the subnet IP that you added on the LIF, and that IP is set as the default gateway inside the guest OS.
+Refer to the screenshots below

-You can also test the logical switch connectivity by double clicking on a logical switch and from Monitor tab you can test for Ping and Broadcast packets.
+You can also test logical switch connectivity by double-clicking on a logical switch, and from the Monitor tab, you can test for ping and broadcast packets.

-Select the source and destination host by clicking on browse button and click on “Start Test”
+Select the source and destination host by clicking the browse button, and click “Start Test.”

 If the test is successful, you will see similar results shown below.